 Court Square Theater was once home to the Rockingham Motor Company (RMC), but in,1998, it was renovated into a theater as part of the Harrisonburg downtown revitalization effort.
 The architects that renovated the space wanted to retain some of the historic charm and you can still find RMC’s name and iconic shields on the exterior and the interior of the building today.

 2005: In an effort to save a historic home known as “The Smith House” (ca. 1867) from demolition, the Daily News-Record gifts the house to the Arts Council of the Valley.
 The Arts Council’s Board of Directors and community leaders quickly rally to support an ambitious capital campaign to move the house from Liberty Street to Main Street and renovate its interior.

 2006: The renovated Smith House opens its doors at 311 S. Main to house the administrative offices for the Arts Council and its Court Square Theater staff.

 2007: With the support of local business owner, James McHone, the Arts Council is able to make final renovations to Smith House, resulting in the Darrin-McHone Fine Art Gallery.
 This gallery allows the organization to display monthly exhibitions focused on local artists.

-Today the Arts Council has grown into a multi-faceted community resource that offers Advancing the Arts grants to artists and art educators, coordinates Harrisonburg’s First Fridays events, produces the Art in the Park program for families, runs a creative Theater space for performing arts, and houses monthly exhibitions in its Darrin-McHone Gallery.
+Today the Arts Council has grown into a multi-faceted community resource that offers Advancing the Arts grants to artists and art educators, coordinates Harrisonburg’s First Fridays Downtown events, runs a creative Theater space for performing arts and film, and houses monthly exhibitions in its Darrin-McHone Gallery.
 As a community resource, the Arts Council Staff and Board welcomes your feedback and your ideas for partnership.
 Please call or email with ways that we can better support you and the arts in our community.